Using Sparklers Safely

 - It’s impractical to expect guests to bring or wear gloves, so the bigger 18″ sparklers are often safer given that they have longer handles.

 - Remember sparklers are very hot and a source of ignition when lit.
 Keep them away from expensive clothes.
+And hair products!

 Take care with indoor sparklers

-It’s very easy to forget – and we can attest to this with our own singed fingers! – that indoor sparklers still burn red hot and remain very hot immediately after use despite their small size and indoor classification.
+It’s very easy to forget – and I can attest to this with my own singed fingers! – that indoor sparklers still burn red hot and remain very hot immediately after use despite their small size and indoor classification.
 They should not be given to children and if mounted on to a cake, give them a minute or so to cool down before removing them to slice the cake.
 Ideally have a mug of cold water handy to put them in; don’t put them straight in the bin.